 In addition to the sections below, CDFW is concerned with the lack of detail in the Project descriptions provided in the Draft IS/MNDs, the lack of a clear site diagram that shows where on the parcels planned construction will take place, as well as conflicting Project descriptions in the Draft IS/MNDs and the Biological Resources Report.
 The Project descriptions do not provide enough information to fully assess potentially significant impacts.
-The Draft IS/MNDs do not mention parking, driveways, fencing, paving, utility installation, drainage plans, landscaping, or other Project was given in the Draft IS/MNDs.
+The Draft IS/MNDs do not mention parking, driveways, fencing, paving, utility installation, drainage plans, landscaping, or other Project infrastructure.
+Additionally, no timeline for construction and implementation of the Project was given in the Draft IS/MNDs.
 If the start date for Project activities is delayed, the biological assessment and surveys could be outdated and site conditions may have changed when the Project begins.
 CDFW generally considers survey results valid for one year.
 To evaluate the project impacts on biological resources, CDFW requests that the Draft IS/MNDs is revised to include a detailed project description addressing the above comments including a detailed site map and a project timeline.